TheNathannator/PlasticBand/Docs/Instruments/4-Lane Drums/Xbox 360.md

   - Vendor ID (left stick X): `0x15E4`
   - Product ID (left stick Y): `0x0130`
   - Revision (right stick X): `0x0100`
-  - Using these IDs to distinguish the Drum Rocker from Guitar Hero drumkits is recommended, as they have a hardware quirk that prevents the normal method from working correctly: the kick pedal being plugged in tends to hold down the right stick click input.

-Rock Band drums set the Force Feedback flag in their capabilities, Guitar Hero drum kits do not.
+Note that Rock Band and Guitar Hero drums share the same subtype, and can't be distinguished off of that alone.
+The Force Feedback capability flag is used as the distinguisher instead: Rock Band drums set the Force Feedback flag in their capabilities, while Guitar Hero drum kits do not.

 ## Input Info